nito9999/Modpenguin/README.md

 # Modtropica
-a poptropica game with a custom server made with c#
+a poptropica game with a custom server made with c#, is moddable
 ---
-# install
+# Install
 you needed dotnet 8 installed on your pc
 ---
-# web browser
+# Web Browser
-well poptropica was made with flash, moden web browser don't run flash content at all, you needed a bowser extension like ruffle or a old browser version like flashpoint navigator component you also needed to set your bowser proxy setting to 127.0.0.1 with the port 22500
+well poptropica was made with flash, modern web browsers don't run flash content at all. you needed a browser extension like Ruffle, or a old browser version like Flashpoint Navigator Component. you also need to set your browser proxy setting to 127.0.0.1 with the port 22500